Dave Chappelle Attacked Onstage During Hollywood Bowl Show

 “Los Angeles police confirmed to Eyewitness News that they responded to an incident at the Hollywood Bowl around 10:45 p.m. and a man who was reportedly armed with a gun and a knife was taken into custody,” reported Los Angeles’s KABC News.

-After the melee, Chappelle joked onstage to Foxx: “I’ve been doing this for 35 years.
+After the melee, Chappelle brought Foxx out onstage for a standing ovation and then said: “I’ve been doing this for 35 years.
 I just stomped a n**** backstage.
 I’ve always wanted to do that.”

 Last fall, Netflix employees staged a walkout in protest of Chappelle’s Netflix comedy special The Closer, which contained a number of transphobic jokes.